 On a recent trip to Buffalo New York, I had the pleasure of visiting the Darwin Martin House designed by Frank Lloyd Wright.
-I love buildings but I know nothing about them – so, who better then Jamie Kwan our resident Architect to write this article to accompany my photos to really do this building justice.
+I love buildings, but I know nothing about them – so, who better than Jamie Kwan our resident Architect to write this article to accompany my photos to really do this building justice.

 Where the Prairies Meet Buffalo, NY: Frank Lloyd Wright’s Darwin Martin House

 Of all the architects in the world, the one name that probably most resonates with those in North America is Frank Lloyd Wright.
 Heck, he was even named by the AIA (American Institute of Architects) as “the greatest American architect of all time”.

 When you think of big-named architects, they’re most often associated with big-named/scaled/budget projects – museums, concert halls, stadiums, etc. Interestingly, Frank Lloyd Wright is most well known for the smaller end of architectural projects – furniture, windows, and single-family homes.
 His work is speckled all across the north-east region of the United States, however one of the most iconic houses, the Darwin Martin House, is located in the unlikely city of Buffalo, NY.

 In fact, there are about ten projects by Wright in the Buffalo area – once a booming industrial city.
 Of his work, the Darwin Martin House (and its surrounding complex) most represents his core visions for the early Prairie Style architecture that he worked towards – one influenced by the flat, quiet, and peace of the Prairie landscapes.
 It was built over a century ago – really hard to believe, considering the majority of modernist buildings didn’t appear until 30-40 years later!